Differentially Private Data Release via Statistical Election to Partition Sequentially: Methodology

+The STEPS procedure focuses on constructing a differentially private joint distribution, in relatively high dimensional settings, from which synthetic data are generated.
+It aims at preserving more information for important variables, where ``important'' can be defined either statistically or per domain knowledge.
+By contrast, most existing partitioning approaches focus on improving the accuracy of marginal counts in low-dimensional setting.
+In addition, they often allow the same attribute to span multiple layers whereas different layers in STEPS contain non-overlapping attributes.

-The constant number of children per node $b$ can be set by the data user ($b\ge2$). \citet{qardaji2013understanding} examine how $b$ and the total number of cells $N$ in the full histogram/cross-tabulation affect the MSE of queries based on $\bar{\mathbf{n}}^*$ via the universal histogram algorithm relative to the one-step Laplace sanitizer.
-The universal histogram procedure is mostly studied in the context of a single attribute, where the high-level nodes will be some combination of the attribute categories/bins and the leaf nodes in the lowest level are the finest categories/bins for the attribute.
-Though the universal histogram procedure can be applied to multidimensional data, its benefit over the one-step Laplace sanitizer seems to diminish over increasing dimensionality \citep{qardaji2013understanding,qardaji2013geo}.
+Among the existing partitioning-based DP approaches, STEPS relates to the UH the most as it uses the inconsistency correction rules developed in the latter.
+Exploring and maintaining the inherent consistency constraints in the UH procedure helps improve the accuracy of low-dimensional marginal queries.
+The UH is mostly studied in the context of a single attribute, where the high-level nodes present large-range queries and the leaf nodes in the lowest level are the finest categories/bins for the attribute.
+Though it can be applied to multidimensional data, its benefit over the one-step Laplace sanitizer seems to diminish over increasing dimensionality \citep{qardaji2013understanding,qardaji2013geo}.
+In addition, the UH approach has an exponential time complexity $O(b^L)$ in $L$ for a given $b$ (Eqns (\ref{eqn:bottom}) and (\ref{eqn:top})), implying a large $L$ would dramatically increase the computational time \citep{qardaji2013understanding}.